LOADING ...

 Its been five years come autumn, she remembers well the day

-The day the fever got him, and took him far
+The day the got him, and took him far away

-Far away from always knowing the love they shared was true
+Far away from always knowing that the love they shared was

 Far the fiddlers bowing, the grass forever blue

-It was in the dead of winter her man first caught the chill
+It was in the of winter when her man first caught the chill

-And he said he heard the angels singing Cabin on the
+And he said he the angels singing Cabin on the Hill

-Through the springtime he was groaning The good times are and gone
+Through the springtime he was groaning The times are past and gone

-By the summer she was moaning Old lover please home
+By the summer she was Old lover please come home

-Now she out in the midnight in the moonlight all aglow
+Now she stands out in the midnight in the moonlight all

 She prays to Carter Stanley Wont you please tell Bill